HomeSpan/HomeSpan/docs/CLI.md

   * This command changes HomeSpan's default Setup ID, which is used when pairing with a QR Code, from the new-device value of "HSPN" to \<id\>.
 See [HomeSpan QR Codes](QRCodes.md) for details on how the Setup ID is used.
 The Setup ID must be exactly 4 alphanumeric characters (0-9, A-Z, and a-z).
   * Note the new Setup ID is retained in HomeSpan's NVS and used as the default for all sketches, unless a specific Setup ID is set in the sketch using the method `homeSpan.setQRID(const char *id)`.
 See the [HomeSpan API Reference](Reference.md) for details.

-* **O** - prompts you to set the password used for Over-the-Air (OTA) Updates
+* **O** - prompts you to set the password used for Over-the-Air (OTA) Updating
-  * HomeSpan supports [OTA Updates](OTA.md) but requires a password to always be used.
-For security, HomeSpan saves a *hashed* version of the password you specify in NVS, not the actual password.
+  * HomeSpan supports [Over-the-Air (OTA) Updating](OTA.md) but requires the use of a (non-blank) password.
+Similar to a device's Setup Code, HomeSpan saves a non-recoverable *hashed* version of the OTA password you set with this command in NVS.
 If you forget the password you specified, you'll need to reset it using this command.
   * HomeSpan uses "homespan-ota" as its default OTA password for new devices.
   * Changes to the OTA password do not take effect until the device is restarted.
   * OTA is not active unless specifically enabled for a sketch using the method `homeSpan.enableOTA()`.
 See the [HomeSpan API Reference](Reference.md) for details.